wcm-io/wcm-io-testing/sling-mock/src/site/markdown/usage-mocks.md

 ## Usage

-The factory class `MockSlingFactory` allows to instantiate the different mock implementations.
+The factory class `MockSling` allows to instantiate the different mock implementations.

 ### Sling Resource Resolver